-All teacher credentials candidates must demonstrate competency in their specific subject matter area prior to student teaching or internship and the teaching seminar (unless otherwise stated by the California Commision on Teacher Credentialing or by Executive Order).
+All teacher credentials candidates must demonstrate competency in their specific subject matter area prior to student teaching and the teaching seminar (EDUC 552).
 In the state of California, this requirement can be met by successful completion of one of the alternatives described below.

-- Multiple Subject- All multiple subject CSET subtests or a state-approved undergraduate subject matter preparation program - Single Subject- All single subject CSET subtests in specific subject matter area must be passed or a state-approved undergraduate subject matter preparation program
+- Multiple Subject- CSET subject tests 101, 102, and 103 or a state-approved undergraduate subject matter preparation program - Single Subject- CSET single subject tests must be passed or a state-approved undergraduate subject matter preparation program